 Don’t confuse a dedicated turn lane for a center turn lane.
 Dedicated turn lanes at intersections may only be used by one direction of traffic.
 Center turn lanes run down the entire road and may be used by both directions of traffic.

-“The statute in Arizona clearly states that moving into the center turn lane is only allowed when preparing for or making a left turn,” said Gerber.
 As a Phoenix accident lawyer, Gerber says the debate is always about the definition of “preparing” vs. how long a driver should prepare for a turn.

 Generally, you can’t use the center turn lane to merge with traffic.
 In other words, you can’t accelerate in the center turn lane and then pull into traffic.
 You must stop and wait for a break in the traffic.